 Upgrading an Irrigation District Water Treatment Plant’s Control System

-With the scope of work now defined, potential challenges identified and accounted for, our team would move forward in the development and installation of a solution that would move this facility into the twenty-first century, increase reliability, decrease downtime and maintenance costs.
+With the scope of work now defined, potential challenges identified and accounted for, our automation system integrators would move forward in the development and installation of a solution that would move this facility into the twenty-first century with increased reliability, decreased downtime and lower maintenance costs.

 - Designed a new Ethernet and Fiber Optic network topology.